19931028/python-basics/pseudocode-summative-assesment-python-mini-project.md

 1. Call function to save data to file.

-1. Display message confirming data is saved.
+1. Display message confirming data is saved..